 - Broken crowns or fillings.
 While crowns and fillings are durable, they don’t last forever.
 If the entire crown has come off, replace it with toothpaste or dental adhesive until you see your cosmetic dentist.
 Don’t use any other adhesive, although a stick of sugarless gum can fill a hole in a tooth.

 - Broken braces or wires.
 Use a pencil eraser to try and move any broken hardware that’s poking your cheek, gums or tongue.
-Cover it with dental wax or gauze until an emergency dentist open on Saturday (or Saturday) can fix the problem.
+Cover it with dental wax or gauze until your local emergency dentist can fix the problem.

 Emergency Dental Care for Soft Tissue or Bone

 A dental emergency can involve a cut or blunt trauma to your soft tissue or jawbone.
 These accidents don’t usually wait for regular business hours.
-Find an emergency dentist open on Saturday or an emergency dentist open Sunday to treat:
+Find a weekend emergency dentist or an urgent care dental center to treat:

 - Soft-tissue injury or trauma.
-Accidents during sporting events, recreational time or falls may result in injury to your tongue, lips or cheeks.
-Try to control the bleeding with a salt solution, moistened gauze or moistened tea bag.
+Accidents during sporting events, recreational time, or falls may result in injury to your tongue, lips, or cheeks.
+Try to control the bleeding with a salt solution, moistened gauze, or moistened tea bag.
 Cold compresses ease bleeding as well as swelling.
-If the bleeding persists or the injury is severe, go directly to an emergency dental clinic.
+If the bleeding persists or the injury is severe, go directly to an emergency dental center.

 - Broken jaw.
 For this kind of jaw pain, apply cold compresses or ice and go immediately to your emergency dental clinic or emergency room.

 A dental emergency comes in many different scenarios.
-Reducing your pain and discomfort is the first goal of your emergency dentist in Yonkers.
-Working with your medical history and understanding your symptoms helps your dentist treat and recover from your accident, trauma or tooth discomfort.
-Your Sunday dentist, open on Saturday as well, gets you in as quickly as possible.
+Reducing your pain and discomfort is the first goal of your local, nearby emergency dentist.
+Working with your medical history and understanding your symptoms helps your urgent care dentist treat and recover from your accident, trauma, or tooth discomfort.

-Do you have any questions about the emergency dental care in Yonkers?
-For more information or to schedule an appointment with the emergency dentist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our urgent dental care clinic for consultation with the dental specialist Farzin Farokhzadeh, DDS.
+Do you have any questions about emergency dental care?
+For more information or to schedule an appointment with the urgent care dentist in Yonkers of Park Avenue Smiles.